protolambda/zcli/README.md

   api-util    API utilities for eth2 client users.
       extract-state      Extract the state from an api beacon state (wrapper with root).

+  info        Information about eth2 data.
+      registry    Print a summary of the validator registry.
+If the input path is not specified, input is read from STDIN.

   genesis     Generate a genesis state
       mock        Generate a genesis state from a predefined set of keys